 Git Hooks: Enforce Commit Message and Branch Name

-If you want to standardize things among your team, you may need to enforce strict rules.
-Some examples of rules might be for git are:
+If you want to keep things consistent across a team, you may need to enforce some strict rules.
+A few examples of what those rules could look like:

-• All commit messages must start as ISSUE-0000 (Jira issue id).
+ISSUE-0000/feature-name. - All commit messages must start with

-In this post, I will show you how we can add the two rules I mentioned using git hooks.
+In this post, I’ll show you how to enforce these two rules using git hooks.

-There are multiple git hooks that work in different stages.
-We will use two client-side hooks for our rules.
+There are several git hooks that fire at different stages.
+We’ll use two client-side hooks for our rules:

-Go to your home directory and create a folder named hooks.
-And create hook files.
+Go to your home directory, create a folder named hooks, and create the hook files:

 mkdir ~/hooks